Better sleep with acupuncture? Research shows hormonal effects

 A treatment that moves with you

-An acupuncturist takes the time to listen, looks at the whole picture, and tailors the treatment to your situation – paying attention to what you need, physically and mentally.
+An acupuncturist takes the time to listen, looks at the whole picture, and tailors the treatment to your situation – paying attention to what you need, both physically and mentally.

-Take a moment to focus on your breath
+Pausing to focus on your breath